Scooter’s New Britches

-This second duckling was completely yellow without any spots, like his brother, Freckles had.
+This second duckling was completely yellow, unlike his spotted, brown and yellow brother, Freckles.

 I couldn’t think of a name right off the bat for this little guy, so I waited to name him.
 You can see both Freckles in the background and newly born Scooter in the foreground.

 A day later I noticed this new baby wasn’t doing well, as he was having seizure-like episodes caused by a high fever.
 I ended up staying awake through the night hand feeding him a special broth and holding him upright, making sure his tiny little webbed feet were flat against the cool tile floor to keep his temp down.
 The duckling’s fever ended up breaking during the night and for the next few days I continued to hand feed him, as he was very weak, and couldn’t stand up by himself…poor baby.

 By the third day, this little trooper finally started showing signs of wanting to eat by himself so I made sure there was ample food near him that he could easily get to (I was still hand feeding him as well during this time).
 As you can see in the pic below, he ate sitting down because he was just too weak to stand.
 He would kind of scoot around to get to his food and water and that’s how he got his name.
 Scooter!

 As weeks went by little Scooter grew stronger and was able to walk and swim by himself, but he was always smaller and weaker than his brother, Freckles, plus, he had a balance issue.
 I had to really keep an eye on him because he would often lose his balance, flip upside down onto his back, and not be able to get back up (on land or in shallow water).
 In shallow water, Scooter was at risk of drowning all the time.
 He was always sitting down a lot because he was just not strong enough to stand very long on his wobbly legs like his brother Freckles.